redpanda-data/connect/README.md

 [![goreportcard for Jeffail/benthos][goreport-badge]][goreport-url]
 [![Build Status][travis-badge]][travis-url]

-Benthos is a high performance log streaming service, able to connect various sources and sinks and perform arbitrary
+Benthos is a high performance message streaming service, able to connect various sources and sinks and perform arbitrary
 [actions, transformations and filters][processors] on payloads.
 It is easy to deploy and monitor, and ready to drop into your pipeline either as a static